 - Vegetable Oil = Exosphere (light/clear yellow).
 This is the level of the atmosphere that is very thin and blends in to space.
 It seemed appropriate that the vegetable oil left bubbles on top; there is very little to distinguish between the exosphere and space.

 This ended up being quite a fun lab.
-We were all dirty and sticky by the end, but Raisin and I sure had fun learning about the atmosphere!
+We were all dirty and sticky by the end, but Raisin and I sure had fun learning about the Atmospheric layers!

 If you try this, I’d love to know how it goes!